gravitational/teleport/docs/4.3/config-reference.md

         # By default teleport uses the `data_dir` directory on a local filesystem
         type: dir

-        # Array of locations where the audit log events will be stored. by
+        # List of locations where the audit log events will be stored.
+By default,
-        # default they are stored in `/var/lib/teleport/log`
+        # they are stored in `/var/lib/teleport/log`
+        # When specifying multiple destinations like this, make sure that any highly-available
+        # storage methods (like DynamoDB or Firestore) are specified first, as this is what the
+        # Teleport web UI uses as its source of events to display.
-        audit_events_uri: ['file:///var/lib/teleport/log', 'dynamodb://events_table_name', 'firestore://events_table_name', 'stdout://']
+        audit_events_uri: ['dynamodb://events_table_name', 'firestore://events_table_name', 'file:///var/lib/teleport/log', 'stdout://']

         # Use this setting to configure teleport to store the recorded sessions in
         # an AWS S3 bucket or use GCP Storage with 'gs://'.
 See "Using Amazon S3"